neosophaux/bctool/README.md

 # BCTool
 An unfinished tool that will sprinkle a file's data across GameGuardian's smali code and rebuild it at runtime.
+Contains a full fledged smali parser.

 This is an old project of mine i was working on for a customer during early 2020.
 The goal of it was to protect their lua scripts made for GameGuardian that people would leak to unpaid users.
 It is a very clever tool with tons of potential and i might work on it again some day.